 “The foolish Cain and Abel launch the war;

 The Mermaids’ Waves of Change will peace restore!”

-Although I strongly object the Feminists endeavor to polarize Mankind in two opponents; my innate Naturalism and acquired Reason drives my attitude towards my female human fellows.
+Although I strongly object to the Feminists’ endeavor to polarize Mankind into two opponents; my innate Naturalism and acquired Reason drive my attitude towards my female human fellows.

 Finally, I would cordially thank Ms. Bogataj and her team for giving me the chance to talk to you all, valued readers.